zasimms/meteo473/README.md

 ## Project Overview

-This project is a two-part analysis of Hurricane Ian (2022), focusing on both observed impacts and model-based forecasts.
+This project is a two-part analysis (three-part with additional plots in Milestone 3) of Hurricane Ian (2022), focusing on both observed impacts and model-based forecasts.
 The goal is to assess the storm’s intensity and evolution as it made landfall in Florida, using multiple datasets and visualizations.

 ### Objectives
 - Analyze the surface impacts of Hurricane Ian, including: